If you’re an older homeowner and are ready to say goodbye to mortgage payments, you might consider letting your home’s equity finish off your loan.

 Borrowers also are required to pay for mortgage insurance when they get a reverse mortgage.
 As with the interest, the mortgage insurance costs are paid with equity.
 The insurance protects lenders (not borrowers) from losses.

-Because the homeowner isn’t making monthly payments to cover upfront costs, interest and mortgage insurance, the equity on the house can quickly shrink as the loan balance gets bigger over time.
+Because the homeowner isn’t making monthly payments to cover upfront costs, interest and mortgage insurance, the equity in the house can quickly shrink as the loan balance grows over time.

 It’s crucial that seniors receive the required counseling before getting a reverse mortgage.

-“For consumers, the most important thing they can do is to become educated on how it works,” Johnson says.
+“For consumers, the most important thing they can do is to become educated on how it works,” says Johnson.
 “A reverse mortgage is not the solution for everybody, but clearly it’s an option for many people, and the more information they know, the better they can understand how the product works and they can make an informed decision.”